heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 Regardless of the actual mechanism, JWT provisioning relies on a registration mechanism that establishes mutually-trusted, secure connections between the workload and the JWT provisioner.

+This provisioning mechanism illustrates a key difference from flows defined in [RFC6749] and [OIDC.Core], in that there are no client credentials involved in the interaction with the Authorization Server.

 # Interoperability Considerations